-The Application is for full planning permission for the conversion of a stable block to a residential dwelling, involving partial demolition and rebuild.
-The existing access would be utilised off Keele Road which serves the application site and a neighbouring residential dwelling.
-The application site is located within the open countryside on land designated as being within the North Staffordshire Green Belt and an Area of Landscape Restoration (policy N21), as indicated on the Local Development Framework Proposals Map.
-The 8 week determination period expires on the 3rd April 2016.
+The Application is for full planning permission for the conversion a pig sty and existing storage barns to a dwelling, involving new build elements.

+The existing access would be utilised off Nantwich Road which serves the application site and the existing farmstead.

+The application site is located on land designated as being within the North Staffordshire Green Belt and an Area of Landscape Enhancement (policy N20), as indicated on the Local Development Framework Proposals Map.